yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Power_Management/pm_low_power_modes.rst

 RT (Real-Time) Linux does not support any low power modes.

-HWRNG support on GP devices is incompatible with Deep Sleep and MCU Only modes.
+HWRNG support on GP devices is incompatible with DeepSleep and MCU Only modes.
 To test LPM on GP devices, HWRNG has to be unloaded one-time before running the Suspend-to-RAM command: